OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 Java installations are provided either as the Java Runtime Environment (JRE) or the Java Development Kit (JDK).

 The JRE provides all the functionality required to run Java applications, including Tomcat.
-The JDK provides the JRE, as well as some additional tools that developers used to compile and manage Java applications.
+The JDK provides the JRE, as well as some additional tools that developers use to compile and manage Java applications.

 Tomcat will work with either the JRE or JDK.
 Typically the JDK is used by developers, and is a larger package, so if you are in doubt install the JRE.